markizano/ytffmpeg/CryptoTalk/WhatsACrypto/stablecoins/readme.md

 # What's a Stablecoin?
 Stablecoins are just that: Coins that are stable like a horse!
-Stablecoins are pegged to some security which is used to back them.
+Stablecoins are pegged a dollar which is used to back them.
 They are intended to be stable in price and do not fluxuate like other cryptocurrencies.
-Often times, they are the gateway into other cryptocurrencies.
+Often times, they are the gateway into other crypto projects.

 From a retail investor perspective, I highly recommend Stablecoins to those new to cryptocurrency because there's so much to be done with them at a fraction of the risk of other cryptocurrencies.